A Sacrament is “an outward sign instituted by Christ to give grace.”

 Please check back for further information about the Sacraments and details to enrol on the Preparation Programme for children: “With You Always”.

 For adults: please contact Fr.
-Roy or Fr.
+Ian or Fr.
 Michael for further information.